adivishnu-a/Twitter-Sentiment-Analysis/README.md

 - **`sentiment_for_top_entities.png`**: Bar chart of the sentiment distribution for top entities.
 - **`positive_wordcloud.png`**: Word cloud of positive words.
 - **`negative_wordcloud.png`**: Word cloud of negative words.
-- **`visualization.pdf`**: PDF report containing all the plots and tables, each on a separate page, displaying only the top 10 rows of each table with captions.
+- **`RPlots.pdf`**: PDF report containing all the plots and tables, each on a separate page, displaying only the top 10 rows of each table with captions.

 ## Purpose
 The purpose of this project is to provide insights into public sentiment on various entities using Twitter data.
 This can be useful for businesses, politicians, and organizations to make informed decisions based on public opinion.

+## Contributing

+Contributions are welcome!
+If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.

 ## License
 This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
+See the [LICENSE](LICENSE) file for more details.